|

 they could.
 The farms were lying fallow and food was getting

 harder to come by.
-Supplies were going to the army and the
+Supplies were going to the army and

-civilians were having a hard time.
+sustain their families.
 They had to make do with

 what they had.
 Lucinda was no different from any other young